Generative Artificial Intelligence in the Classroom: FAQ’s

 Updated: January 27, 2023

 A Provostial Advisory Group on Generative AI in Teaching and Learning was struck in spring 2023 to identify areas in teaching and learning that require an institutional response or guidance.
 One such example is providing instructors with sample language to include in their course syllabi to clarify for students if the use of generative AI tools for completing course work is acceptable, or not, and why.
-The document is available for download at the top of this webpage.
-A Generative AI in Teaching and Learning Working Group, chaired by the Centre for Teaching Support & Innovation, has recently been established to coordinate and plan for instructor resources needed to support generative AI in the classroom.
+A Generative AI in Teaching and Learning Working Group, chaired by the Centre for Teaching Support & Innovation, coordinates and plans for instructor resources needed to support generative AI in the classroom.
+There are also groups around the university (e.g., the libraries) that are tracking the technology and identifying opportunities and issues that we will need to confront.

 Decisions regarding the use of generative AI tools in courses will remain with instructors based on the type of course and assessments within them.
 Regardless of your stance on this technology, it is important that you discuss it with your students, so they understand the course expectations.